rolling-scopes-school/tasks/tasks/rslang/english-for-kids-translated.md

 - use of jQuery is not allowed
 - you are not allowed to use Angular / React / Vue
 - you are allowed to use bootstrap or any other CSS frameworks
-- you are allowed to use html and css preprocessors
+- you are allowed to use HTML and CSS preprocessors
 - you decide whether to use a single-page (SPA) or multi-page (MPA) application development approach, as well as the implementation of navigation between pages
   - if you choose a single-page application (SPA) approach, you do not have to implement all the features of this approach (for example, routing) if they are not critical